 We will also report robustness regions for all Bayes factors, indicating the range of prior scale factors that would lead to the same conclusion.
 Robustness regions will be notated as RR[min, max], where min indicates the smallest SD and max indicates the largest SD that would result in the same conclusion.

-Table 3

-Hypothesis registration table